brispem/FREE-GENAI-BOOTCAMP-2025/listening-comp/README.md

 ## Integration with Language Portal

 This application integrates with the main Spanish Language Learning Portal:
-- Can be launched from the Study Activities section
+- Launched from the Study Activities section
 - Includes navigation buttons to return to the main portal
 - Shares styling elements for consistent user experience